ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 A contribution containing a breaking change is the most difficult PR to get merged.
 Any breaking changes in a codebase can have a large negative impact on any users of the codebase.
 Breaking changes are always limited to a major version release.

+Every pull request with breaking change must contain a release notes section called "Release notes" to describe the changes to users.

+It must contain:

+- A brief description of changes introduced, including justification description.
+- An analysis of effects: components affected, potential consequences for users and reasons for breaking user space.
+- Migration guidance: actions for updating the current code.
+Please include code snippets to illustrate before and after the addition or change.

+The breaking change pull requests must be approved by a project tech-lead and the Mbed OS tech lead.

 Release: major

 ### GitHub pull requests workflow